 If you have Zantac in you medicine cabinate, please stop taking it and throw it away immediately.
 If you believe you have a cancer diagnosis that could be linked to long term use of Zantac, then call Chicago personal injury attorney, Aaron J. Bryant, for a free legal consultation at 312-614-1076.

 Forbes magazine published an interesting article this week stressing the importance of safe driving during these perilous times.
 The crux of the article was that our healthcare systems cannot possibly keep up with serious injuries and other maladies that may come to their emergency rooms due to things like car accidents.
 Hospitals in certain parts of the country are already working at capacity due to the coronavirus epidemic.
+If you are unfortunately involved in a car accident and get injured, then you may need to contact a personal injury lawyer for legal assistance.

 According to car accident attorneys, there is a high importance of safe driving during this crucial period where many areas of the country are hitting their peak of coronavirus patients.
 According to the Global Alliance for NGO for road safety: “Hospitals and emergency services cannot manage road crash victims as they struggle to cope with the pandemic and governments are working hard to contain the virus.”